-Total shareholders' equity increased to \$446 million at 30 June 2021, from \$412 million at YE2020 from \$349 million at YE2019, largely due to capital additions and full-year positive net income.
-In 2020, its gross exposures decreased to \$6.2 billion from \$6.4 billion in 2019, due to the decline in some product lines which were affected by reduced demand as a result of coronavirus, and exposure reductions made in line with risk management actions.
+Total shareholders' equity increased to \$530 million at 30 June 2022, from \$516 million at YE2021, largely due to capital additions and full-year positive net income.
+In the first half year of 2022, its gross exposures increased to \$7.15 billion from \$6.6 billion in YE2021, reflecting new business added to the portfolio.

 Its high capital levels mitigate some of the risk associated with its higher risk exposures, both in terms of credit quality and exposure duration of insured portfolio.
-In contrast to its global credit insurance peers, ATI's portfolio exposures are geographically concentrated in one region, Africa (around 93% in 2020 based on net exposures), and are mainly to lower credit quality entities than is the case with its global peers.
+In contrast to its global credit insurance peers, ATI's portfolio exposures are geographically concentrated in one region, Africa (around 97% in 2021 based on gross exposures), and are mainly to lower credit quality entities than is the case with its global peers.
 In addition, the majority of its exposures are medium term in duration and with higher single risk exposures due its portfolio being comprised of less granular exposures than a typical trade credit insurance book.
 Nonetheless, good diversification amongst African countries and industry sectors to some extent mitigates ATI's exposure to single obligors or events.

 Supporting its own capitalisation, ATI has strong and long-standing relationships with a number of large global reinsurers that enable it to increase its underwriting capacity while retaining conservative levels of capitalisation.
-At year-end 2020, its net insured exposures amounted to \$968 million (\$1,074 million at YE2019), representing approximately 15.5% of its total \$6.2 billion gross exposures (2019: \$6.4 billion).
+At 30 June 2022, its net insured exposures amounted to \$955 million (\$933 million at YE2021), representing approximately 13% of its total \$7.2 billion gross exposures (YE2021: \$6.6 billion).